Spin coherence scale: operator-ordering sensitivity beyond the Heisenberg-Weyl group: Background: QCS properties

 A standard definition of coherence is the magnitude of the off-diagonal elements of a density matrix in some basis; this is the function of $P_\rho(x,x^\prime)$, which turns these magnitudes into a probability distribution.
 Since coherence is a basis-dependent quantity, there is no physical grounds on which to single out position or momentum, so we average over the two.
 And, since even the orientation of the quadratures is rather immaterial, the QCS boasts the property of being invariant to phase-space rotations, changing not at all when the quadratures are rotated as $x\to x\cos\theta +p\sin\theta $ and $p\to -x\sin\theta +p\cos\theta $.
 Finally, the magnitude of the coherence $|\langle x|\rho|x^\prime\rangle|$ is weighted by the distance between the eigenvalues $|x-x^\prime|$ because, even within a chosen basis, the order of the eigenstates has physical meaning.
 This provides a scale for the coherence in the quadratures, hence the name QCS.

 Next, this coherence scale can be expressed as the degree to which a state commutes with the quadrature operators.
 To find the size of the noncommutativity of terms like $[x,\rho]$, we cannot simply take the trace because it vanishes, hence the appearance of $-[\rho,x]^2$.
-Because the QCS applies equal weight to position and momentum, a position eigenstate $\rho=|x\rangle\langle x|$ that commutes with $x$ will still have large QCS, given that it does not commute with $p$.
+Because the QCS applies equal weight to position and momentum, a position eigenstate $\rho=|x\rangle\langle x|$ that commutes with $x$ will still have large QCS, given that it does not commute with $p$\sugg{; this is approximately true for any physical state that approximates a position eigenstate, where a pure state that mostly commutes with one quadrature operator will not commute with an orthogonal quadrature operator}.
 The normalization by $\mathcal{P}(\rho)$ then ensures proper behaviour since some commutativity may come from the mixedness of a state.
 Then, a rewriting of the QCS in terms of creation and annihilation operators yields the expectation value with respect to $\rho$ of the rate of change of a state in a loss or an amplitude damping channel $\partial \rho/\partial t=a\rho a^\dagger-(a^\dagger a\rho+\rho a^\dagger a)/2$, which proves useful \cite{Hertz}.